Overview of the Program

-In their senior year, Honors students will complete a senior thesis.
+All Honors students will complete an Honors Capstone Project.
 The project will be guided by a faculty mentor in the student's chosen field of study.
-Each project will be student designed and will be publicly disseminated.

 Honors students will engage in and seek out experiential learning opportunities.
 In applying their knowledge to practicable situations, students will develop their leadership skills.

 All incoming students with cumulative ACT score of 28 or higher and a GPA of 3.5 or higher will be invited to participate in the Honors Program for their first year.

 After the first year of study, students may apply for full admission into the program.
 This is a competitive process.
 An invitation to participate for the first year does not guarantee full acceptance.
 Students will complete their application at the end of their first year.

 Students whose test scores and/or GPA did not qualify them to participate in the Honors Program for their first year may still be invited to apply through faculty nomination.